Meadows texts show Hannity and Don Jr. wanted Trump to end the January 6 riot - ExBulletin

 A third person texted: Mark, the protesters are literally storming the Capitol.
 Break the windows of the doors, rush.
 Is Trump going to say something?

-A fourth person told Meadows: There is an armed standoff at House’s bedroom door.
+A fourth person told Meadows: There is an armed stalemate at House’s bedroom door.

 A fifth person inside the Capitol wrote: We are all helpless.

 Across the administration, Trump officials have also called on Meadows to convince Trump to intervene.
-Messages read: Someone is going to get killed and POTUS needs to calm this shit down.
+The messages read: Someone is going to be killed and POTUS must settle this matter.

 The shocking messages, from some of Trump’s closest Tory allies and a family member, were revealed during Monday’s hearing to hold Meadows in contempt of Congress for refusing to testify on the documents he provided to the committee.